Azure/AKS/blog/_posts/2024-11-11-e2e-flyte-data-science-solution-on-aks.md

 ## Let's get started

-Before you begin, take a look at the [prerequisite](https://github.com/unionai-oss/deploy-flyte/blob/main/environments/azure/flyte-core/README.md#prerequisites) steps on Azure, including:
+Before you begin, take a look at the [prerequisites](https://github.com/unionai-oss/deploy-flyte/blob/main/environments/azure/flyte-core/README.md#prerequisites) on Azure, including:

 * Azure subscription with at least [Contributor role over all your resources](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/privileged#contributor) using Azure RBAC
 * Azure CLI version 2.0 or later installed and configured